How do I provide my prescription?

 - Now have your partner check that the dots align with your pupils.
 Ensure your head is still in a comfortable position, chin parallel to the floor.

-- Does my policy cover prescription spectacle lenses (polycarbonate or high-index, single vision or progressive – whichever you need) with (1) anti-scratch coating, (2) anti-reflective coating, (3) UV protection?
-Is there a limit to this benefit?
-How much?
+- Does my policy cover prescription spectacle lenses (polycarbonate or high-index, single vision or progressive – whichever you need) with:

 - Do I have a co-pay for glasses?
 If so, how much?